SHA-256, or Secure Hash Algorithm 256, is a hashing algorithm used to convert text of any length into a fixed-size string of 256 bits (32 bytes).

 SHA-0 is a 160-bit hash function first published in 1993 under the name “SHA.”
 Today, it is referred to as SHA-0 since more iterations were later developed.
 SHA-0 was withdrawn shortly after publication due to an undisclosed "significant flaw."

 SHA-2 consists of two hash functions with different block sizes.
 SHA-256 was first published in 2001 and produces 32-byte outputs.
 SHA-512 was first published in 2004 and produces 64-byte outputs.
 SHA-224, SHA-384, SHA-512/224 and SHA-512/256 are truncated versions of these two standards.
 Just like SHA-1, all of the SHA-2 hash functions were developed by the NSA.
 The entire SHA-2 family is patented under US patent 6829355.
-The patent was released under a royalty-free license, making it available to people like Satoshi Nakamoto.
+While we do know who invented SHA-256, we don't know who invented Bitcoin.
+The patent for SHA-2 was released under a royalty-free license, making it available to people like Satoshi Nakamoto.

-As mentioned above, BItcoin uses SHA-256 as the network’s Proof of Work algorithm for cryptocurrency mining.
+As mentioned above, Bitcoin uses the SHA-256 algorithm as the network’s Proof of Work algorithm for cryptocurrency mining.
 SHA-256 is also used along with another cryptographic hash function called RIPEMD-160 as part of “double hashing,” which is a step in the process of creating a Bitcoin address from a public key.